 Robots serving drinks, sky diving, surf simulators and rock climbing – Royal Caribbean International's ships have it all.
 The line has made its name as one of the most innovative in the industry, with its newest ships Quantum and Anthem offering everything from dodgems and roller discos to Broadway style shows and a new dining concept.
 It’s impossible to get bored on board Royal’s ships because there’s always something new to see or do.
 With a large fleet of ships – and more scheduled to come online in the coming years - Royal Caribbean sails around the world and during 2015 its new ship Anthem will sail out of Southampton, with more ships sailing in Europe.
-The line is also ramping up its capacity in Asia, a market it is keen to grow.
+The line is also ramping up its capacity in far east, a market it is keen to grow.

 Gone are the days when you’re expected to dine in a set restaurant at a set time.
 Royal is slowing rolling out its new Dynamic Dining concept which means the traditional style main dining room has been scrapped and replaced by four venues serving different and delicious cuisine.
 The four venues, The Grande, Silk, Chic and American Icon Grill have the feel of a speciality restaurant but without the price tag.
 Currently the Quantum and Oasis class have Dynamic Dining but Royal is planning to roll the concept out further.
 On all Royal’s mega ships the dining options are vast, you could eat anything from a burger joint or a steakhouse to a Japanese or healthy dining restaurant.
 If you’re still looking for something to tingle your taste buds then head to the buffet, you’re bound to find something in the vast choice available there.
 My personal favourites are American steakhouse Chops Grille and Japanese speciality dining option Izumi!